Skip to main content

 • Evidence that the adoptive parent had two years of legal custody

-Filing on Behalf of Relative Living in the U.S.
+Filing on Behalf of a Relative Living in the U.S.

-U.S. citizens petitioning on behalf of a child living in the U.S. must file a Petition for Alien Relative (Form I-130) while your child files an Application to Register Permanent Residence of Adjust Status (Form I-485).
+U.S. citizens petitioning on behalf of a child living in the U.S. must file a Petition for Alien Relative (Form I-130).
+Your child files an Application to Register Permanent Residence of Adjust Status (Form I-485).

-For children living in the U.S. who are married and/or over the age of 21, U.S. citizens must file form I-130 while your child files Form I-485 as soon as a visa becomes available.
+For children living in the U.S. who are married or over the age of 21, U.S. citizens must file Form I-130.
+Your child files Form I-485 as soon as a visa becomes available.
+This document is necessary for an appropriate adjustment of status, as is the case with every other variety of document listed within this article.

-Filing on Behalf of Relative Living Outside the U.S.
+Filing on Behalf of a Relative Living Outside the U.S.

 Need Help Bringing a Child to the U.S.?
 Contact a Lawyer for Help

-Immigration laws are complicated and mistakes can be costly and time-consuming -- not to mention, mistakes could jeopardize that long-awaited family reunion.
-The assistance of a legal professional can help streamline the process.
+Immigration laws are complicated, and mistakes can be costly and time-consuming.
+Understanding immigration status can be difficult under any given set of circumstances.
+Not to mention, mistakes could jeopardize that long-awaited family reunion.
+The assistance of an immigration attorney can help streamline the process.